SQL Server Source Connector (Debezium) Configuration Properties

 column.include.list

 An optional, comma-separated list of regular expressions that match the fully-qualified names of columns that should be included in change event record values.
-Fully-qualified names for columns are of the form schemaName.tableName.columnName.
+Fully-qualified names for columns use the form schemaName.tableName.columnName.
 Do not also set the column.exclude.list property.

 • Type: list of strings